Skip to Content

 Suncast Tremont Storage Shed

-Made with blow-molded resin construction, this sturdy resin plastic shed is extremely durable and strong enough to last a long time.
-Its design and security are quite simple but appealing to the eyes, and it is also easy to assemble: takes about 2 to 5 hours to assemble including foundation construction time.
+Made with blow-molded resin construction, this sturdy resin plastic shed is highly durable and robust enough to last long.
+Its design and security are pretty simple but appealing to the eyes, and it is also easy to assemble: it takes about 2 to 5 hours to assemble, including foundation construction time.

 If you’re looking for a medium to large-sized shed to match your backyard space, this 8’x10′ size shed will provide ample storage space.